Gartner best CRM systems: Salesforce vs Pegasystem 2020.

 Based on Gartner analytics for 2019 year (https://www.zendesk.com/resources/gartner-magic-quadrant-crm/) - there are two CRM systems that have leading positions: Salesforce and Pegasystem.

 To provide the same level of integrated application experience, Salesforce has invested in multiple integration frameworks, including an acquisition of MuleSoft in 2018.
-At the same time, Salesforce has been acquiring a suite of marketing applications that will soon share a common data object model with the same name CRM application.
+At the same time, Salesforce has been acquiring a set of marketing applications that will soon share a common data object model of a CRM application with the same name.

 From the perspective of a sales team there’s no doubt that Salesforce is the more accessible and multifunctional of these two CRM softwares.
-There’s a lot of benefits in a Pegasystems approach.
-It looks at CRM applications indeed as the front-end application through which business processes that span the entire enterprise are integrated.
-In fact, it’s obvious that Salesforce is trying to go after in terms of providing an integrated application experience that cover the entire customer experience management process.
+There are a lot of benefits in a Pegasystems approach.
+It does look at CRM applications indeed as the front-end application through which business processes that span the entire enterprise are integrated.
+In fact, it is obvious that Salesforce tries to provide an integrated application experience that cover the entire customer experience management process.

-Salesforce is obviously focused on the sales teams as the center of the business universe, so it's not a surprise that there are more features and capabilities in its core CRM offering.
-Less clear is to what extent a sales team is going to use the set of app features.
-Regardless of the application category, most users regularly use employing about 10 to 20 percent of the capabilities in that application.
-However, in terms of empowering salespeople, there’s a reason why so many sales teams have standardized on Salesforce.
+Salesforce is obviously focused on the sales teams as the center of the business universe, so it is not a surprise that there are more features and capabilities in its core CRM offering.
+It is less clear, however, to what extent a sales team is going to use the set of app features.
+Regardless of the application category, most users regularly use about 10 to 20 percent of the capabilities in that application.
+Yet, in terms of empowering salespeople, there is a reason why so many sales teams standardize on Salesforce.

-The beginning cost of Salesforce is $25 per user per month that can easily rise as more features are invoked.
+The starting price of Salesforce is $25 per user per month, and it can easily rise as more features are invoked.
 Salesforce has also built a reputation for not being willing to negotiate on pricing.

 EASE OF USE

-Salesforce has spent years for optimizing the user experience across multiple platforms.
+Salesforce has spent years on optimizing the user experience across multiple platforms.
 The Salesforce CRM application is easily accessible from any mobile or desktop device and presents a clean user interface.

-It’s also worth noting that both companies are making major investments in artificial intelligence (AI) to make their applications more accessible.
-It may even surprise some people to know that Pegasystems not only started that path earlier than Salesforce, it remains a little ahead of the competitor.
+It is also worth noting that both companies are making major investments in artificial intelligence (AI) to make their applications more accessible.
+It may even surprise some people to know that, in addition to Pegasystems having paved that way earlier than Salesforce, the former still remains a little ahead of the competitor.

 Salesforce is widely known for being one of the first of software-as-a-service (SaaS) applications and has remained steadily committed to this approach.